 This class is designed to introduce the actor to Lee Strasberg’s systematic acting technique known throughout the world as the Method.
 Students train in this technique to develop the actor’s ability to respond with real behavior to imaginary stimuli.
-This four hour class consists of two parts: work on one’s self and work on the character.
+This New York City-based four-hour class consists of two parts: work on one’s self and work on the character.

 The second part of each class is devoted to improvisation, scene work, and monologues where students apply what they have learned in the exercise work to fulfill the demands of a play and the creation of a role.